 On the other hand I tested many mechanical pencils and I fell in love with the Uni Kuru Toga 0.5– Pink.
 Why Pink ?
 Because if you take all your pens and pencils in black you are more likely to lose them it in your bags, on the floor, on a table.
 While my candy pink pencil is really hard to miss even on a messy desk 🙂 There are Disney series for fans, silver, blue, and other lead diameters available.
 The paper I often test new papers.
 I don’t like the rough texture of the classic watercolor papers so very often I use the “bad” side of the paper, it’s smoother.
 Right now I alternate between the Canson watercolor, on the b sides of the sheets, and the Canson Bristol recycled paper, smoother but lighter.
 It tends to deform a little more.
 I also use many notebooks that are not made for watercolour and thus are badly treated 😀 I use them mainly for tests or quick renderings.
 And sketching of course.

 My Digital installation

 I have 2 computers, a desktop and a laptop.
-I worked several years a long time on MAC but the prices are ridiculously high now, and I like to change hardware regularly.
-The configuration details of the computers do not have much interest because it changes every morning.
+I worked several years a long time on MAC but the prices are ridiculously high now, and I like to change hardware from time to time – like every 5 years or so.
+The configuration details of the computers are not super interesting, so I’ll pass, try and get something decent ^^

 I do not use a tablet screen for several reasons: